Thiagomn1/pass-safe/README.md

 # Setup

-## Frontend
+## Setup Script

-1. Navigate to the frontend folder with `cd frontend`
+1. In the root directory run the installation script with `./setup.sh`

-2. Install dependencies with `npm install`

-## Backend
+## Adding required .env

-1. Navigate to the backgend folder with `cd api`
+1. Navigate to the backend directory with `cd api`

-2. Create the docker container for the MongoDB Database by running `docker-compose up -d` (The default user and password for the database is admin)

-3. Install the project dependencies with `npm install`

-4. Create a .env with the required variables:
+2. Create a .env with the required variables:

 ```
 MONGO_URI="mongodb://admin:admin@localhost:27017"